Bottas shows he can handle pressure in winning Austrian GP - WHIZ News

 That’s a tall order with six-time F1 champion Lewis Hamilton as his teammate at Mercedes.
 Especially as Hamilton needs one more title to equal Michael Schumacher’s record of seven.

-But Bottas showed impressive composure to win Sunday’s race with Hamilton just a half-second behind him for spells.
+But Bottas showed impressive composure to win Sunday’s race — which had no fans present due to the coronavirus pandemic — with Hamilton just a half-second behind him for spells.
 Not easy for Bottas when Hamilton’s among the best drivers at overtaking in F1 history, and when a chaotic race restarts three times behind a safety car.

 “There was definitely quite a bit of pressure.
 One safety car was OK but by the last I was like, ‘Come on — again?’” a relieved Bottas said.
 “There were so many opportunities for Lewis to take the lead if I made a small mistake and he was really quick today.
 But I managed to keep it together, could really control the race from my side, and there’s obviously no better way to start the season.”